Recertify

 What is an audit, and who is audited?

 Each year, ACAC will randomly select a number of certificants for an audit of professional development activities.
-Audited certificants have 90 days from their certification expiration date to submit:
+Audited certificants have 90 days from their certification expiration date to submit the following in electronic format (scan, PDF, etc):

 1. A one-page form